Layer-Edge/cosmos-evm/ibc/testing/README.md

 ### Middleware Testing

-When writing IBC applications acting as middleware, it might be desirable to test integration points.
+When writing IBC applications acting as middleware, it might be desirable to edge integration points.
 This can be done by wiring a middleware stack in the app.go file using existing applications as middleware and IBC base applications.
 The mock module may also be leveraged to act as a base application in the instance that such an application is not available for testing or causes dependency concerns.